Single Incision Pediatric Endoscopic Surgery (SIPES) is the next evolution of minimally invasive (or laparoscopic) surgery.

 Before scheduled surgeries, they meet with each patient and their parents to assess the child’s health history and past surgical history to determine if they are at greater risk for complications from anesthesia.
 They also evaluate each child's state of mind.

-“Children have very different physiology,” he says.
-“What we would accept as normal in an adult we would not accept as normal in a child.
-Children are also prone to certain complications that adults are not prone to.”
+"Children have very different physiology," Dr. Schwartz said.
+"What we would accept as normal in an adult we would not accept as normal in a child.
+Children are also prone to certain complications that adults are not prone to."

 Highly Specialized and Close to Home